jorgebucaran/hyperapp/README.md

 ## Documentation

-The documentation and API reference is located in the [wiki](https://github.com/hyperapp/hyperapp/wiki).
+The documentation is located in the [wiki](https://github.com/hyperapp/hyperapp/wiki).

 ## License